GwynethLlewelyn/restbot/README.md

 (in C#) to add more complex interaction between a web application and a Second Life Bot.
 More information about Plugins is on the wiki.
 (See [LINKS](LINKS.md).)

-# COMPILING - WINDOWS
+# Legacy Instructions

+The instructions below were originally written by an anonymous collaborator at Pleiades, and have been only marginally changed from the original document (written circa 2007).
+They have merely historical interest, and are kept here mainly because the licensing terms are a bit obscure about what to do with existing _documentation_ (as opposed to code), so you can simply skip to the [Configuration](#configuration) section.

+## Compiling - Windows

 Compiling RESTBot is very easy on a Windows machine.
-First, you need Visual Studio 2007 or later (Express Edition is perfect.)
+First, you need [Visual Studio](https://visualstudio.microsoft.com/) 2007 or later (Express Edition is perfect.)
 The great thing about this IDE, is that you can download the Express edition for FREE!
+(See [LINKS](LINKS.md))
-(See [LINKS](LINKS.md)) We used Visual Studio C# Express, and we will use this IDE for any Windows-based instructions.
+We used Visual Studio C# Express, and we will use this IDE for any Windows-based instructions.

 To compile under windows, open up VS and open the RESTBOT-VS2005-sln.sln file